-Have you ever looked at a piece of art and wondered, “Is this just my opinion or is it really crap?”
+Have you ever looked at a popular art piece and wondered, “Is it me or is this really crap?”
 It turns out that people are not always confident about what they think.
 Art is intimidating but is art subjective?

 An emotional reaction to a traditional skills-based work of art is subjective.
 The craft and process of making traditional art is objective.
-Appreciation of abstract and conceptial art without any representational or skills-based bounderies is purely subjective.
+Appreciation of abstract and conceptual art without any representational or skills-based boundaries is purely subjective.

-In this article, we will explore the idea of subjectivity in art and how to tell if someone else’s opinion can be objective.
-First, we have to agree on what we mean by art.
+In this article, I’ll explore the idea of subjectivity in art and how to tell if someone’s critique can be objective.
+Before we start, we have to agree on what we mean by art in the first place.

 What is Art Anyway?

 You can’t decide if art is subjective until you define what art really is.
 The best place to start is the Oxford English dictionary